 Our Child Protection and Safeguarding policies can be found here

-We are currently in the process of reviewing the content of our curriculum to ensure there is a much greater emphasis on the ‘powerful knowledge’ that children need in order to not only truly understand concepts, but also to enable them to apply the knowledge, offer informed explanations, make links and spot patterns.
+We are currently in the process of reviewing the implementation of our curriculum to ensure there is a much greater emphasis on the ‘powerful knowledge’ that children need to not only truly understand concepts, but also to enable them to apply the knowledge, offer informed explanations, make links and spot patterns.
 Crucially, it will also provide them with the essential foundations for the next part of their educational journey and beyond.

-To help meet this challenge, we are producing ‘Knowledge Organisers’ (see below) which are ‘go-to’ documents outlining the essential knowledge that teachers will be covering across a unit of work; including dates, key vocabulary, definitions and other contextual or technical information.
+To help meet this challenge, we are producing ‘Knowledge Organisers’ which are ‘go-to’ documents outlining the essential knowledge that teachers will be covering across a unit of work; including dates, key vocabulary, definitions and other contextual or technical information.
 These ‘Knowledge Organisers’ will be shared with pupils, parents and carers – with the aim that everyone knows exactly what is being taught, and what the children need to learn.

 Our curriculum was designed collaboratively in year groups, key stages and with the whole school.
 Time was given to discussion on the delivery of the objectives in a creative, theme led way.
 A curriculum event was delivered by Poole Schools to enable us to transition to the new National Curriculum, which we took a lead role in delivering.
 Each theme we have chosen has a core subject focus, where objectives are taught and assessed to aid reporting at the end of the year.
 The other curriculum areas link to the focus and are taught in a cross curricular way where it is possible.
 These themes are reviewed annually to meet the needs of the cohorts of children and to link learning to current events.
 To enable children to meet their potential we ensure the curriculum develops engagement in the foundation subjects with the capacity to further extend their learning.
 We give children the opportunity to deepen their understanding through questioning and challenge tasks and link to our school values wherever possible.